Microsoft/azure-docs.pt-pt/articles/active-directory/develop/tutorial-v2-android.md

 ## <a name="prerequisites"></a>Pré-requisitos

-* Este tutorial requer Android Studio versão 16 ou posterior (19 + é recomendado).
+* Este tutorial requer Android Studio versão 3,5.

 ## <a name="create-a-project"></a>Criar um projeto